+Instruction 2L Hours per Week

-Instruction Duration of SEE SEE CIE Credits 2L Hours per Week 2 Hours 50 Marks 0 Marks 0
+Duration of SEE 2 Hours

+SEE 50 Marks

+CIE 0 Marks

+Credits

 Prerequisite: Knowledge on Indian Culture

 - 1. To get a knowledge in Indian Culture - 2.
 To Know Indian Languages and Literature and the fine arts in India - 3.
 To explore the Science and Scientists of Medieval and Modern India